VishwaSheth03/log-distributor-demo/README.md

 **Dispatcher:** Pops packets from Queue and calls on Registry to choose Analyzer.
 Uses Smooth Weighted Round Robin (SWRR) to pick analyzers.

+**Health Monitor:** Asynchronously pings each Analyzer at a rate of 0.5 Hz to see if they return a 200 on a probe request.
+If not, update registry to reflect that Analyzer is unhealthy.

 **Metrics/Logging WebSocket:** Allows pinging for component metrics and past 500 logs.

 ---